 The Group Board of Directors is composed of one (1) Executive Director who is the CEO of YCP Group, and

 The Group Board of Directors is chaired by the Group CEO.
 The Group Board of Directors meets monthly for regular meetings and as and when necessary for special meetings.
 Directors share information and communicate with each other to make decisions on important business operations and matters delegated by resolutions of shareholders meetings as well as to supervise the Group’s business operations and performance of duties of each Director.

-The Group Audit Committee consists of four (4) Non-Executive Directors, and is chaired by a Non-Executive Director (full-time Statutory Audit and Supervisory Committee Member).
+The Group Audit Committee consists of three (3) Non-Executive Directors, and is chaired by a Non-Executive Director (full-time Statutory Audit and Supervisory Committee Member).
 The Committee meets monthly for regular meetings and as and when necessary.
 The Committee works with the Group Internal Auditor and external financial auditor, conducts audit and communicates with each other to make decision on important audit-related matters including financial reporting, risk management and internal control matters.

-The Group Management Committee is composed of one (1) Director (i.e. the Group CEO), who is not a member of the Group Audit Committee, and six (6) Officers.
+The Group Management Committee is composed of one (1) Director (i.e. the Group CEO), who is not a member of the Group Audit Committee, and eight (8) Officers.
 The Committee meets regularly on a monthly basis and as and when necessary to discuss matters to be reported to or resolved by the Group Board of Directors in advance and to make management decisions on important matters related to business execution.
 The Group Management Committee meeting is chaired by the Group CEO.

 To promote compliance, we have established the Compliance Committee chaired by the Group CEO.
 The Group COO is also appointed as the officer in charge of compliance, whereas the Legal and Compliance Group is appointed to manage and support for all compliance related matters of the Group. in charge of compliance.
 The Compliance Committee designs YCP Group’s compliance policy and system for the Group Board of Directors to approve, develop compliance manuals and conduct trainings to improve awareness and deepen knowledge on compliance.

-Internal audit of the Group is conducted under the supervision of the three (3) Group Internal Auditors who are employees of the Company, with the operational support of an external professional firm.
+Internal audit of the Group is conducted under the supervision of the two (2) Group Internal Auditors who are employees of the Company, with the operational support of an external professional firm.
 The purpose of internal audit is to verify and evaluate the effectiveness of the internal controls that we have developed and are operating in order to achieve the Group’s management objectives and ensure stable business operations, to identify areas requiring improvement and to provide advice for improvements.
 The Director of Group Internal Auditor conducts internal audit with the approval of the Group CEO based on the internal audit plan formulated every fiscal year, reports the audit results of the respective audit components to the Group CEO, provides guidance for improvements on audit findings, and confirms the status of improvements.